univention/univention-corporate-server/doc/ext-installation/appliance.rst

 provision differs from cloud solution to cloud solution.
 It is currently only possible to provide a |UCSPRIMARYDN|.

 The configuration file may be adapted for different scenarios.
-To setup a domain, the ``ucs_setup`` section is required.
-Note that the supplied ``ldap_base`` is used in other configuration sections, as well.
+Similar to :ref:`use-auto-profile` a profile file must placed at file:`/var/cache/univention-system-setup/profile` and :command:`/usr/lib/univention-system-setup/scripts/setup-join.sh` must be invoked afterwards.

 The following includes an example file with which a |UCSPRIMARYDN| can be provided.
 In addition, several files are generated on the system: the UCS